 (a) “Private Sale” Defined

-For the purpose of this rule, a “private sale” is defined as a sale to a specific entity on terms that are fixed at the time the Motion to Sell is filed, with no consideration of competing bids contemplated.
+A “private sale” is the sale to a specific entity on terms that are fixed at the time the Motion to Sell is filed, with no consideration of competing bids.

 (b) Contents of Motion: All Chapters

-Any Motion to Sell by private sale shall identify:
+A Motion to Sell by private sale shall have attached a copy of the agreement and identify: